Gaudelia Díaz

-Gaudelia Díaz Romero (born in 1964) is a Mexican former paralympic athlete who competed mainly in category B1 distance events.
-She is also a singer, pianist and actress who has performed under the pseudonym Crystal since the 1980s.
+Gaudelia Díaz Romero (born in 1964) is a Mexican former Paralympic athlete who competed mainly in B1 category distance events.
+She is also a singer, pianist, and actress who has performed under the pseudonym Crystal since the 1980s.
 Among her hits are "Suavemente" and "No Me Pregunten Por Él".

 In the 1990s, Díaz was part of the Mexican team that traveled to Barcelona, Spain for the 1992 Summer Paralympics.
-There she competed in the 800 meters (ended fourth), 1500m (ended fourth) and 3000m, the last one earned her a bronze medal.
+There she competed in the 800 meters (where she finished fourth), 1500m (where she finished fourth) and 3000m, in which she won a bronze medal.

 Early life and musical career

 Gaudelia Díaz Romero was born in Acapulco, Guerrero, in 1964.
-Díaz was born blind in a poor family, with her brothers harassing her as she was growing up.
+Díaz was born blind into a poor family, and was harassed by her brothers as she was growing up.
 She learned to play the piano by ear.
-She began practicing various sports as a child, including skating, soccer and gymnastics, but gave up the last one because of the need to see the parallel bars.
-Instead, a friend invited her to go running and she became interested in long-distance running.
+She began practicing various sports as a child, including skating, soccer, and gymnastics, but gave up the latter because it required seeing the parallel bars.
+Instead, a friend invited her to go running, and she became interested in long-distance running.

-Around 1981, Díaz met Sergio Andrade, a Mexican record producer, and both composed "Suavemente", a song which entered the Mexican national selection for the OTI Festival 1982 and made it to the national finals.
-Díaz and Andrade started dating and he became her manager.
-After this, their relationship became violent as Andrade constantly threatened to physically attack her.
-According to an interview given to Mara Patricia Castañeda, Díaz said that Andrade psychologically humiliated her when she made mistakes in her singing or piano playing, including one occasion at the World Popular Song Festival in Japan where he threatened to break her arm to justify why she could not play the piano on that occasion.
-Their relationship lasted three years until she realized that she was not living in a normal situation.
+Around 1981, Díaz met Sergio Andrade, a Mexican record producer, and both composed "Suavemente", a song that entered the 11th Mexican national selection for the OTI Festival and made it to the national finals.
+Díaz and Andrade started dating, and he became her manager.
+After this, their relationship became violent, as Andrade constantly threatened to physically attack her.
+According to an interview given to Mara Patricia Castañeda, Díaz said that Andrade psychologically humiliated her when she made mistakes in her singing or piano playing, including one occasion at the World Popular Song Festival in Japan, where he threatened to break her arm to justify why she could not play the piano on that occasion.

+Their relationship lasted three years, until she realized that she was not living in a normal situation.
 Mexican singer Juan Gabriel helped her leave Andrade after asking him for advice.
-Because of that, Andrade did not let her perform the song "Tiempos mejores", a song about a blind person expecting better times, at the 1984 Mexican national selection for the OTI Festival, which ultimately ended up being sung by Yuri, winning the national final, and representing Mexico in the OTI Festival 1984 placing third.
+Díaz attended a concert by Juan Gabriel, during which he sang a song for her.
+According to her, he was upset and believed she was looking to Juan Gabriel to become her new producer.
+Because of that, Andrade did not let her perform the song "Tiempos Mejores", a song about a blind person expecting better times, at the 13th Mexican national selection for the OTI Festival, which ultimately ended up being sung by Yuri, winning the national final, and representing Mexico in the OTI Festival 1984, where she placed third.

 Sports career

-Díaz participated in the 1991 Parapan American Games, held in Puerto Rico—at the time the games had no official recognition—where she won gold in the 400, 800 and 1500 meters events.
-The next year, she participated in the 1992 Summer Paralympics in Barcelona, at the 800, 1500 and 3000 meters events.
-She ended third in the last one and fourth in the others, earning her a bronze medal.
-She left her career in athletics due to a lack of support.
+Díaz participated in the 1991 Parapan American Games, held in Puerto Rico—which at the time the games had no official recognition—where she won gold in the 400, 800, and 1500 meters events.
+The next year, she competed in the 1992 Summer Paralympics in Barcelona, in the 800, 1500, and 3000 meters events.
+She finished third in the latter event and fourth in the others, earning a bronze medal.
+She ended her athletics career due to a lack of support.